-Beal's Conjecture [1] deals with arbitrary powers of whole numbers except the second combined in one equation similarly to the well-known equation of Fermat's Last Theorem.
+Beal's Conjecture [1] deals with arbitrary positive whole powers of natural numbers except the second combined in one equation similar to the well-known equation of Fermat's Last Theorem.
 The Beal proposition can be solved by the ancient Greek arithmetic geometry methods applied successfully as well to the Fermat problem [2].
 Among all well-known mathematics conjectures Beal's Conjecture is occupying a peculiar place being a generalization of Fermat's Last Theorem [1].
 However the generalization in [1] concerns only the formal record of this conjecture and does not summarize the methods of proving Fermat's Last Theorem.
 On the contrary, the Beal conjecture comes to the Fermat problem considered as an arithmetic geometry problem with elements of combinatorics and has easy simple solution obtained by additive number theory methods apparently available to ancient mathematicians and Fermat too [2].
-The suggested proof of Beal's Conjecture can be related to the part of number theory defined as arithmetic algebraic geometry in spite of that it can be acquired by means of elementary arithmetic operations [3].
+The suggested proof of Beal's Conjecture can be related to the part of number theory defined as arithmetic algebraic geometry in spite of that it can be acquired by means of elementary arithmetic operations [2].

-Pierre de Fermat formulated his famous proposition on the margin of Diophantus' "Arithmetic" [2] (near the task 8 of the book II).
+Pierre de Fermat formulated his famous proposition on the margin of Diophantus' "Arithmetic" (near the task 8 of the book II).
 The eighth problem of the second book asks to separate a square into two squares in whole numbers.
 It was known long ago that this problem has an infinite set of solutions.
 But Fermat generalized the task in case of any whole power above the second and pointed out at impossibility of such partition in whole numbers claiming here that he found a "miraculous" proof of this proposition.
+In order to reconstruct Fermat's proof it is necessary to understand what Fermat meant by his recording on the margins of Diophantus' book.
+So at the very beginning it is a question of fundamental approach to this problem solving by Fermat.
+Psychologically it is clear that it could be a phenomenological approach when each power of natural numbers is considered as an amount of indivisible multidimensional unit cubes in multidimensional arithmetic space.
+Thus the task was analogous to the ancient receipt of alchemy: first resolve into elementary units and then put them together in a required manner.
+"Pure" mathematical unit can be chosen as such elementary unit.

-How could Fermat solve the unique problem straight off and without a shadow of doubt?
-The sole reason for it is that he could see the mental picture of his proof.
-Such a picture emerged in his consciousness during his insight allowing him to investigate instantly all necessary details of solution [4].
+How could Fermat solve this unique problem straight off and without a shadow of doubt ?
+The sole reason for it is that he saw the mental picture of his proof.
+Such a picture emerged in his consciousness during his insight allowing him to investigate instantly all necessary details of solution [2].
 Visual image of the problem must have had a geometrical form, which apparently could not take its place on narrow margins.
 This geometric pattern serves as general illustration for Euclid's theorem about proportional means, from which formulation of Pythagorean theorem and Fermat's proposition (called Fermat's Last Theorem later on) could be easily derived.
-Fig. 1 [3] shows stylized design of Euclid's geometrical theorem on the fractal surface of similar right angle triangles at an instantaneous position of the small diameter of Fig. 1 shifting from state $\Phi_1$ to state $\Phi_2$ .
+Fig. 1 taken from [2] shows stylized design of Euclid's geometrical theorem on the fractal surface of similar right angle triangles at an instantaneous position of the small diameter of Fig. 1 shifting from state Φ_1 to state Φ_2 .